protocol/launchpad/docs/filecoin/how-filecoin-works.md

 ## Filecoin Basics <a href="#filecoin-basics" id="filecoin-basics"></a>

-_A more thorough explanaiton of these concepts [can be found in the Filecoin docs](https://docs.filecoin.io/about-filecoin/how-filecoin-works/#the-network)_
+_A more thorough explanation of these concepts [can be found in the Filecoin docs](https://docs.filecoin.io/about-filecoin/how-filecoin-works/#the-network)_

 The Filecoin network is a distributed, peer-to-peer network formed by Filecoin peers who participate in different ways.